anvilistas/anvil-extras/docs/guides/contributing.rst

 Use the `Black formatter <https://github.com/ambv/black>`_ to format all code and the `isort utility <https://github.com/timothycrosley/isort>`_ to sort import statements.

+Add the licence text and copyright statement to the top of your code.

+Ensure that there is a line with the current version number towards the top of your code .

 Documentation
 -------------
 Please include documentation for your contribution as part of your PR.
 Our documents are written in `reStructuredText <https://en.wikipedia.org/wiki/ReStructuredText>`_ and hosted at `Read The Docs <https://anvil-extras.readthedocs.io/en/latest/>`_